Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Experiments

 \subsection{Experiments}

-We present a selection of experiments to showcase the different types of scenarios and task sequence specifications and compare the optimal planners to a prioritized planner \cite{23-hartmann-robplan} on them\footnote{Synchronized planners and standard MAPF planners are not applicable to these problems, and are thus not part of the benchmark.}.
-We report results for four representative scenarios: (a) A 2D scenario with two robots that is similar to the classic wall-gap, where the robots have to switch positions and go back to their start poses (6D conf. space, 3 subgoals, \cref{fig:hallway}), (b) a scenario with 4 robot arms where 8 boxes have to be stacked (24D conf. space, 17 subgoals, \cref{fig:intro_image}), (c) a scenario involving 4 mobile manipulators rearranging a wall (24D conf. space, 17 subgoals, \cref{fig:assembly}), and (d) a scenario with 2 robot arms that have to collaborate with handovers to rearrange and reorient 9 boxes (12D conf. space, 28 subgoals, \cref{fig:rearrangement}).
-In these scenarios, the task sequence is fully determined for scenario (1) and (2), \textit{partially given} for scenario (3) and \textit{not assigned or ordered} for scenario (4).
+We present a selection of experiments to showcase the different types of scenarios and task sequence specifications and compare the optimal planners to a suboptimal prioritized planner \cite{23-hartmann-robplan} on them\footnote{Synchronized planners and standard MAPF planners are not applicable to these problems, and are thus not part of the benchmark.}.
+We show four scenarios: (a) A 2D scenario with two robots that is similar to the classic wall-gap, where the robots have to switch positions and go back to their start poses (6D conf. space, 3 subgoals, \cref{fig:hallway}), (b) a scenario with 4 robot arms where 8 boxes have to be stacked (24D conf. space, 17 subgoals, \cref{fig:intro_image}), (c) a scenario involving 4 mobile manipulators rearranging a wall (24D conf. space, 17 subgoals, \cref{fig:assembly}), and (d) a scenario with 2 robot arms that have to collaborate with handovers to rearrange and reorient 9 boxes (12D conf. space, 28 subgoals, \cref{fig:rearrangement}).
+In these scenarios, the task sequence is fully determined for scenarios (a) and (b), \textit{partially given} for scenario (c) and \textit{not assigned or ordered} for scenario (d).
 To deal with partially ordered problems in the prioritized planner, we generate valid random sequences, and plan for those until the time runs out.

-We use the cost function with $w=0.01$, i.e., the min-makespan problem with a small path-length regularization in scenarios (b)-(4d), and $w=1$ in scenario (a).
+We use the cost function with $w=1$ (i.e., a path-length cost) in scenario (a), and $w=0.01$ (i.e., a min-makespan cost with a small path-length regularization) in scenarios (b)-(d).
 We report the median solution costs over 50 runs with different random seeds.
-We use a frontier mode sampling strategy until a path is found, and then switch to uniform mode sampling in all planners if not stated otherwise.
+We use a frontier mode sampling strategy ($p=0.98, \epsilon=0$) until a path is found, and then switch to uniform mode sampling in all planners if not stated otherwise.

 The experiments were run with Python 3.10 on a Ryzen 7 5800X (8-core, 4'491 MHz) and 32 GB RAM.